baasbox/docs/source/index.md

 ### Create a document

-> Example of request to create a document.
+> Example of a request to create a document.

 ```shell
 curl -X POST http://localhost:9000/document/mycollection \